The container ecosystem introduces a number of new dimensions that must factor into your security policies for protecting your applications.

 Take action on violations

-With StackRox, you can configure a range of responses when threats are detected or policy violations occur, including sending alert notifications to your existing SIEM or incident management systems, blocking deployment of new services, and killing running containers.
+With StackRox, you can configure a range of responses when threats are detected or policy violations occur, including failing a CI build, sending alert notifications to your existing SIEM or incident management systems, blocking deployment of new services, and killing running containers.

 See StackRox in action